 - tai chi

 - Latin dance

 - hip hop dance

-An older study also suggests that exercising with a virtual partner may help improve aerobic performance.
+An older 2012 study also suggests that exercising with a virtual partner may help improve aerobic performance.
 This finding is consistent with other

 - warming up before starting to exercise

 - avoiding exercise if they are ill or injured

 - keeping the workout area free of trip and fall hazards

 - following the instructions on how to complete workouts correctly